MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockEvents/minecraftBlock_run_command.md

 # Block Documentation - run_command

-`run_command` is an Event Response that will trigger a slash command or a series of slash commands set in an array.
+`run_command` is an event response that will trigger a slash command or a series of slash commands set in an array.

 ## Extra Parameters